juandld/langhero/README.md

     The frontend will be available at `http://localhost:5173`.
     Backend URL is configured in `frontend/src/lib/config.ts`.

+## Testing

+- Run `tests/test.sh` from the repo root to exercise the current streaming loop integration tests.
+The script picks a compatible Python (3.10+) and expects the FastAPI dependencies from `backend/requirements.txt`.
+- The harness invokes `pytest` (configured in `pytest.ini`) and installs any extra tooling listed in `tests/requirements.txt` when needed.
+- The streaming mock harness used in tests aligns with Milestone M1; as additional milestones land, extend the script so we keep regression coverage close to the plan.

 ## Project Structure

 - `frontend/` SvelteKit app (scenario demo UI and components)